kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 ### Feedback

 Feedback is generally provided directly on the mark sheet, which will be posted to the MMS within 10 work days (2 weeks).
-Presentation feedback is provided towards the end of the semester.
-Some assessments may have additional handwritten feedback provided in the margins.
+Presentation feedback is provided at two points in the semester so they may be marked in groups.

 ## Oral Presentations

 Being able to synthesise reading and present ideas orally in class is a key skill.
 You have assessed and non-assessed presentations in this module.
-You will be formally assessed on **two presentations**, but may *optionally* offer up to three (if module ≥ 8 students) or four (if module < 8 students) assessed presentations during the semester.
-If you present three or more times instead of two, *your two best presentation marks will be posted* after our last meeting.
+You will be formally assessed on **two presentations**.

+This semester, the delivery of assessed presentations will be through a recorded presentation accompanied by slides.
+You can record your voice over slides in both Apple Keynote and in Powerpoint and export the result as a movie.
+You are welcome to use other movie editing software if you wish.
+This should be uploaded to the class files in Microsoft Teams together with your handout no later than 24 hours before class session related to the text you are presenting on.
+All students should watch the presentations before class and we will make time for Q&A in class.
+Please name the video file you upload the week number, your name, and a title of the text your presentation is about.
+For example: W5 - Sara - The Book

-The topic of your presentation should be a monograph and throughout the seminar readings provided below you will see a (P) next to appropriate texts you may present on.
-Many of these are found in the further reading section.Unlike your weekly handout, however, your presentation should cover the entirety of the work, not merely any assigned chapters.
+Unless you secure permission for a special topic from me, the topic of your presentation should be a single author monograph and throughout the seminar readings provided below you will see a (P) next to appropriate texts you may present on.
+Many of these are found in the further reading section.
+Unlike your weekly elective reading handout, however, your presentation should cover the entirety of the work, not merely any assigned chapters.

-Presentation skill is shown in your ability to: choose what is most useful to share, choose a quantity of information that will still allow you to speak at a measured pace, project your voice clearly, make use of effective pauses, modulate your voice effectively, make use of a spoken rather than a written register that engages the listener, give eye contact to everyone in the room, avoid exactly reproducing the content of a handout, and present in a way that, even if you are referring to a written set of notes or text, still flows naturally.
+Presentation skill is shown in your ability to: choose what is most useful to share, choose a quantity of information that will still allow you to speak at a measured pace, project your voice clearly, make use of effective pauses, modulate your voice effectively, make use of a spoken rather than a written register that engages the listener, avoid exactly reproducing the content of a handout, and present in a way that, even if you are referring to a written set of notes or text, still flows naturally.

-The assessed presentations should be 5-7 minutes in length and not a minute longer.
-You will be cut off at exactly 7 minutes.
-The presentation should briefly summarise the main arguments, point out what was most interesting or useful as a takeaway from the chosen text, and make 1-3 focused critiques or observations about the read material.
-It should *not* a detailed summary of the content: it should highlight the arguments, strengths and set the context.
+The assessed presentations should be 15 minutes in length and not a minute longer.
+The presentation should summarise the main arguments, point out what was most interesting or useful as a takeaway from the chosen text, and make 1-3 focused critiques or observations about the read material.
+It should *not* a detailed and exhaustive retelling of the content: it should highlight the arguments, strengths and set the context.
+Part (but not all) of the presentation may offer greater detail on a particularly important section.

 When possible, excellent presentations will ideally connect what is read and presented to our other readings and the discussion of the day.
 Thus, it is very important that you do not focus on your assigned reading to the exclusion of other readings for that week.
 Connecting the reading to past readings and discussions in the module is also a very welcome.
 Outside research is not required.
-Slides are not needed for the presentation and not assessed, but the handout may include 1-2 images or a map if appropriate.
+The handout may include 1-2 images, a timeline, list of names or a map, as appropriate.
 Please note, when discussion questions have been provided in advance on a topic, the presentation need not provide any answer to these, though the presentation may raise points that are a relevant contribution to those questions.

-For *both* assessed presentations and the weekly supplementary handout (one piece of paper front and back, at most) you should upload the handout to the module Moodle *the evening before* class to allow everyone time to view it and, if they would like to, print a copy.
+For *both* assessed presentations and the weekly elective reading handout (one piece of paper front and back, at most) you should upload the recording and/or handout to the module Moodle at least 24 hours before class to allow everyone time to view it.
 It should include some paragraphs or bullet points that may include arguments, interesting empirical examples, key quotes, any interesting sources used, or highlight key persons or dates.
 The bullet points should be complete sentences (describing an argument or concrete point), not merely short phrases representing vague topics in an outline form.
-You do not need to bring a paper copy of your handouts, but you must post it to the Moodle the night before.

 Some questions to consider as you prepare:

-* Did the student give eye contact to everyone in the room and not merely the tutor?
 * Did the student project their voice clearly, modulate their voice appropriately, make effective use of pauses, and speak at an appropriate speed?
 * Did the distributed handout of one or at most two sides of a piece of paper accurately summarize the general points to be made in the presentation in the form of concise bullet points
 * Did the handout include any important dates, sources, or a map that serves as a useful reference?
-* Was the 7 minute limit very strictly observed in the presentation?
+* Was the 15 minute limit very strictly observed in the presentation?
-* Did the presentation briefly provide the context of the work, and introduce the author *very briefly*?
+* Did the presentation provide the context of the work, and introduce the author?
 * Was the presentation well-structured, organized, and focus on a only a few key points?
 * Was there a good balance of arguments, examples to support them, and critique?
 * Did the presentation avoid being a presentation of a series of bullet-point style facts?
-* Did the presentation avoide being a reproduction of the handout, using it instead as a complement.
+* Did the presentation avoid being a reproduction of the handout, using it instead as a complement.
 * Did the presentation make an effort to connect the readings to other readings for the day or find ways to connect to the reading and discussion from previous weeks?

 \pagebreak